apurboislam/thbd-app/README.md

 **It's a team that helps people for free!**

-**This team has a lot of skilled people, who are very skilled in virtual matters👌🏻**
+**This team has skilled people, who are really skilled in virtual matters👌🏻**

 **This team have many hatters😞, They harass this team Members at facebook without any reason**